 Faculty and staff within the Doctor of Physical Therapy Program are committed to fostering future physical therapists who are culturally competent and who can work effectively across different patient populations.
 Our commitment to diversity is apparent throughout the program curriculum and is emphasized in required seminar courses taken by students each semester.
 Additionally, all students participate in a service learning course in which the program partners students with either a non-profit organization in Dane County or possibility with an international organization in Belize, Uganda or Guatemala.

-From school-specific student groups to campus-wide centers and institutes, UW-Madison has plethora of minds devoted to advancing inclusion.
+From school-specific student groups to campus-wide centers and institutes, UW-Madison has a plethora of minds devoted to advancing inclusion.

 - Science and Medicine Graduate Research Scholars: The program strives to enhance the experiences of underrepresented graduate and professional students in the College of Agricultural Sciences, School of Medicine and Public Health, School of Pharmacy, and School of Veterinary Medicine.
 SciMed GRS coordinates professional development opportunities and community gatherings of graduate scholars.
 This program provides resources to both students and faculty mentors to enrich the graduate experience at UW-Madison.